dimus/dimus.github.io/_posts/2015-11-01-open-paper.md

 sudo apt-get install texlive-full
 ```

-And you can go for a walk, lunch, have a bottle of vodka...
+And you can go for a walk, go for a lunch, watch a movie...
 It will take a
 while.

 Install tmux and tmuxinator